m-pluta/bias-in-ai-report/report/recommend.typ

 Importantly, there are two more existing conflicts between stakeholders:

 + Developers are likely to prioritise the safety and quality of the model, while the advertising agency may aim for rapid deployment at the expense of thorough testing and safeguarding.
-Here, prioritising the developer's value for safety is crucial and suitable protocols should be established to never allow an unsafe model to be deployed for public use.
+Here, prioritising the developer's value for safety is crucial, and suitable protocols should be established to never allow an unsafe model to be deployed for public use.

 + The government has a responsibility to protect public welfare and environmental sustainability, both of which the advertising agency may sacrifice in order to advance development.
 In this case, the government's values must be prioritised to ensure irreversible damage is not done by the agency and that all actions are heavily regulated.